By: Ragnar Blomfelt

 All living things are completely dependent on God’s active universal power, for as it is written: For in Him we live and move and have our being.
 Acts 17:28

 It is God who guides the earth in its orbit.
 He is the one who gives us the seasons, who allows the sun to warm us, the rain to fall, the flowers to grow and the animals to find their food.
-The whole universe is under God’s complete control, second by second.
+The whole universe, where everything is astonishingly fine-tuned, is under God’s complete control, second by second.
 Not a star is unnamed by God and not a sparrow falls to the ground without God’s knowledge and will, Ps 147:4, Matt 10:29.

 But ask the animals, and they will instruct you; ask the birds of the air, and they will tell you.
 Or speak to the earth, and it will teach you; let the fish of the sea inform you.
 Which of all these does not know that the hand of the LORD has done this?
 The life of every living thing is in His hand, as well as the breath of all mankind.
 Job 12:7-10.